Skip to content

 }

-SupabaseCapabilityRepository parses the PostgreSQL TEXT[] column from PostgREST JSON.
-Unknown capability names are silently ignored via serde_json::from_str fallback.
-This means a newer server can send capabilities that an older client does not recognize — the client simply ignores them, maintaining forward compatibility.
+SupabaseCapabilityRepository parses the Postgres TEXT[] column from PostgREST JSON.
+Unknown capability names are silently ignored via serde_json::from_str fallback, so a newer server can send capabilities an older client does not recognize without breaking anything.

 RuleEnforcement